mcrmonkey/bash-my-gcp/README.md

 #### `gcpro [config profile]`

 This command handles switching between GCP configuration profiles and is a wrapper around the `gcloud config configurations` command.
-Note this has changed from gcp for zsh git alias compatibility.
+**Note** this has recently changed from `gcp` for zsh git alias compatibility.

 Example: